 Is the London Eye Worth It?
-All Your London Eye FAQs Answered!
+London Eye FAQs Answered For 2022!

 The London Eye is one of the most popular things to do in London and yet ‘is the London Eye worth it?’ is the most frequently asked question we get from visitors to London.

-If you’re comparing it to all of the other amazing and free things to do in London, then is the London Eye worth it?
+If you’re comparing it to all of the other amazing and free things to do in London (see here for our favourite London museums for kids), then is the London Eye worth it?
 No, probably not.
 But that doesn’t mean you shouldn’t do it!

 Visiting London with kids on a budget?
 We have some great ideas for free things to do in London with kids, including where to get great views of London for free.
 We also have some suggestions on child-friendly restaurants in London and places to have afternoon tea in London with kids.